yaegassy/coc-volar/README.md

 ## (Optional) Additional installation of coc-extension

-If you want to use `volar.action.splitEditors` and other feature, please install [coc-volar-tools](https://github.com/yaegassy/coc-volar-tools).
+If you want to use `volar.action.splitEditors`, `volar.action.vite`, `volar.action.nuxt` and other feature, please install [coc-volar-tools](https://github.com/yaegassy/coc-volar-tools).

 **CocInstall**: